radiumce/microsandbox/sdk/python/README.md

 - Run code in sandbox environments
 - Execute shell commands in the sandbox
 - Handle execution output and error handling
+- Use volume mappings for file sharing
+- Work with multiple volume mappings

+### Volume Mapping Examples

+Volume mappings allow you to share files between your host filesystem and the sandbox.
+The format is `"host_path:container_path"`.

+**Supported formats:**
+- Absolute paths: `"/home/user/data:/data"`
+- Relative paths: `"./local:/shared"` (relative to current directory)
+- Multiple mappings: `["/data:/data", "/config:/config", "./output:/results"]`

+**Example use cases:**
+- Share configuration files with the sandbox
+- Process data files from your host system
+- Save sandbox output to your local filesystem
+- Create persistent storage for sandbox sessions

 ## License